 Lily tiptoed across the attic and flung open the aged trunk, pulling out the first laced dress she laid her hands upon.
 She examined it critically: it was quite dated—of that she was sure—for the gown had a built-in corset and laced up the front, but she didn't have many options.
 She begrudgingly put on the corset and fastened the ties.
 The dress was very tight—in fact, it was a struggle to even breathe in it—but she thought it was well worth the exertion.
 After squirming into the frock and buttoning and tying multiple pieces of inexplicable fabric so body parts didn't slipped out of place, Lily examined herself in the mirror.
 She cringed, the bust line dangerously low.

 "At this rate I might as well just walk around nude," Lily muttered.

 The red head closed the trunk softly before returning to the window, deciding a revealing dress wasn't enough to dash her mission.
 Mustering all the courage she possessed, Lily grabbed hold of the vine and began awkwardly climbing down the wall.
 It was a struggle at first, but once she got a good handle, Lily easily scooted down the plant.
 She let go of the vine once she was close enough to the ground, gracelessly falling to her knees.

 "There's no turning back now," she breathed, brushing herself off as she set out along the boulevard for a night that would—unbeknownst to her—unleash a chain of events that would seal her fate forever.

 James is coming up in the next chapter, and I promise he will be quite dashing :)

 Please continue to read & review!

 PS…enjoying the story so far?
-"Like" Petal in the Rain by pratty-prongs-princesse on Facebook to receive commentary from the author, an in-depth look at characters and chapters, material from upcoming chapters, and to interact with fellow fans!
+"Like" Petal in the Rain by pratty-prongs-princesse on Facebook to receive commentary from me, the author, an in-depth look at characters and chapters, material from upcoming chapters, and to connect with fellow fans!